-Enquiries have been made to contractors who showed initial interest in request information, but who did not make a return to ascertain why they did not submit • The tenders were assessed and recommended for award as detailed in the Tenattached Appendices).
-In each case, the successful tenderer recommended MEAT, lowest or only compliant tender cost received.
-2.0 Recommendation It is recommended that Members note the award of the tenders for the various above and detailed within the attached Appendices .
-It is further recommended approve the signing and sealing of the Tender documents as necessary.
+Enquiries have been made to contractors who showed initial interest in requesting tender information, but who did not make a return to ascertain why they did not submit a tender.
+The tenders were assessed and recommended for award as detailed in the Tender reports (see attached Appendices).
+In each case, the successful tenderer recommended was either the MEAT, lowest or only compliant tender cost received.
+2.0 Recommendation It is recommended that Members note the award of the tenders for the various contracts noted above and detailed within the attached Appendices .
+It is further recommended that Members approve the signing and sealing of the Tender documents as necessary.
 3.0 Finance and Resource Implications Budget provision has been included in the annual estimates.
 4.0 Equality/Good Relations and Rural Needs Impact Assessments 4.1 Has an equality and good relations screening been carried out?
 No 4.2 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out; The Contracts are deemed to benefit all section 75 groups equally and therefore it was deemed that no screening was required.
 4.3 Has a Rural Needs Impact Assessment (RNIA) been completed?
 No 4.4 Brief summary of the key issues identified and proposed mitigating actions or rationale why the screening was not carried out.
 A Rural Impact Assessment is deemed not to be required as these are contracts for works and services and will apply equally to all communities across the Council area

-Appendices: APPENDIX XX1 - Summary Tender Awards APPENDIX XX2 - Service Unit Tender Reports ------------- ---
+Appendices: APPENDIX XX1 - Summary Tender Awards APPENDIX XX2 - Service Unit Tender Reports